 Install Thermostats on Radiators for Efficiency

 Does your Chicago heating system rely heavily on old steam radiators?
-You're not the only one -- across the US, this type of heating is common, with some systems boasting radiators that are decades and sometimes almost a century old.
+You're not the only one -- across the US, this type of heating is common, with some systems boasting radiators that are decades or even a century old.
 "If it ain't broke, don't fix it" is an old eco-adage, but no one said anything about upgrading...which is precisely what you can do to get your radiators working more efficiently for the duration of their lives.

-Every time the heat clanks on, it may sound like midgets are trapped inside your radiators (that's actually a sign that something is wrong, and you should have someone in to take a look), but they aren't very smart, as you may have noticed when the temperature approaches boiling hot and you're wearing tank-tops while it's -10 outside.
-That's because adjusting individual temperatures usually requires fiddling with hard to reach knobs and futzing about, and they aren't easy to use, nor are they programmable, like smart thermostats should be.
+Every time the heat clanks on, it may sound like midgets are trapped inside your radiators (that's actually a sign that something is wrong, and you should call a pro in to take a look), but they aren't very smart, as you may have noticed when the temperature approaches boiling hot and you're wearing tank tops while it's -10 outside.
+That's because adjusting individual temperatures usually requires fiddling with hard-to-reach knobs.
+Radiators aren't easy to use, nor are they programmable, like smart thermostats.

 You can change all that by switching out that old valve with a thermostatic one, allowing for much better temperature control.
-Better yet, you don't need to be a wildly experienced handyman to do it, although you can, of course, hire one if you're feeling a little shaky.
+Better yet, you don't need to be a wildly experienced handyman to do it, although you can, of course, hire a handyman if you're feeling a little shaky.

 Here's what you need to do:

-Once you've taken the valve and spud apart, you'll basically be doing the same thing in reverse with the new valve and spud, with the assistance of some pipe sealant, single-strand wicking, and pipe dope to make sure it's well sealed.
+3. Once you've taken the valve and spud apart, basically do the same thing in reverse with the new valve and spud, assisted by some pipe sealant, single-strand wicking, and pipe dope to make sure it's well sealed.
 You definitely don't want any leaks when you're done, as these can damage flooring and cause other problems.